af4ro/Android-Practice-Projects/README.md

 # Android-Practice-Projects
-Projects that were build on Android Studio for practice
+Projects that I build on Android Studio for practice